 Repair of the structural steel components of the long girder spans and the truss spans

 Route 370 Temporary Bike Lane Closure

 MoDOT closed the bike lane on the Route 370 Missouri River bridge in November 2011.
 The Route 370 bridge is restriped to add a fourth lane on 370 between Earth City Expressway and Route 94.
 The extra lane will help traffic during the closure of the westbound I-70 bridge.
-The fourth lane on Route 370 will be removed in 2014 and the bike lane will be restriped.
+The fourth lane on Route 370 will be removed in 2014 and the bike lane will be restriped by mid summer 2014.
 During the closure, cyclists should use Route 364 Page Avenue to cross the Missouri River.
 A detour map showing how to get from Route 370 to Route 94 is attached.

 Route 370 bike detour map to Route 364 (5.5Mb, pdf)

 For more information, MoDOT St Charles County Area Engineer Tom Evers at 314-275-1500 or toll free at 1-888-ASK-MODOT (275-6636) or email email@example.com.